GEANT/CampusIdP/DOCKER/README.md

 As the first step, you have to prepare `env.conf` file.
 You should not touch `JAVA_HOME`, `JETTY_VERSION` and `SHIBBOLETH_VERSION` variables unless you know what you are doing.

 ### env.conf

+This file holds all the information required by an IdP.
+There are passwords mostly, however, you can define _scope_ and _entityID_ for the IdP etc.

 ```
 JAVA_HOME=/usr/lib/jvm/java-8-openjdk-amd64/jre